-During this quarter, the project team revised the work plan based on the alternatives that were identified in the prior quarter which changed the scope of work.
+During this quarter, the project team finalized the updated work plan based on the alternatives that were identified in the spring.
 The alternatives include purified water concepts that could recharge the groundwater basin through Quarry Lakes as a first phase and provide water supply to ACWD or SFPUC directly as a second phase.
 There are two variations of this phased concept based on whether or not planned capital improvements at the wastewater treatment facility are assumed.
-The two alternatives will result in the analysis of different treatment options, which are still under discussion among the partners.
+The two alternatives will result in the analysis of different treatment options.

-In the coming quarter, that the consultant team will further develop and analyze the two selected alternatives.
+In the coming quarter, that the consultant team will analyze the two selected alternatives.